Satwik-Pamulaparthy/moments/README.md

 # Moments

 A photo sharing social networking app built with Python and Flask.
-The example application for the book *[Python Web Development with Flask (2nd edition)](https://helloflask.com/en/book/4)* (《[Flask Web 开发实战（第 2 版）](https://helloflask.com/book/4)》).

 This project implements an image processing application with two key features: